 Whilst food may be brought across the border into the country, Canadian customs food regulations prohibit certain foods from entering the nation.
 These items include:

 - Fresh fruit and vegetables in or covered in their original growing medium

 When entering Canada, you must declare any money amounting to over CAN$10,000 in your possession as you pass through customs.
 The monetary instruments this restriction applies to includes:

 Restricted and Prohibited Items at the Canadian Border

 Canada’s customs restrictions require dangerous items or articles that could harm the country’s ecology must always be declared on arrival.
 In many cases, these items can be brought into the country with the right paperwork or subject to inspection from a BSO.
 The restricted items that must always be declared include:

 - Consumer products not conforming to Canadian safety standards

 Whilst Canada’s border crossing process is seen as being less strict compared to the USA’s the nation’s customs rules and regulations must still be respected on entry.
-By following the customs restrictions in Canada effectively and coming prepared with a valid passport and Canadian eTA travelers will find crossing the border into Canada a very simple process.
+By following the customs and other travel restrictions in Canada effectively and coming prepared with a valid passport and Canadian eTA travelers will find crossing the border into Canada a very simple process.